 Paul W.S.
 Anderson was in talks to direct but was unable to take part due to scheduling conflicts.
-Anderson would still get his chance to direct an outer space opus the following year with Event Horizon.
-And of course he would visit the Alien franchise several years later with AVP: Alien vs. Predator.
+Anderson would still get his chance to direct an outer space opus the following year with Event Horizon (1997).
+And of course he would visit the Alien franchise several years later with AVP: Alien vs. Predator (2004).

 The Newborns' skull was made of plaster so that it could be sucked out of the window into space.
 Cast only at 1/8-1/4" thick, it was scored into various pieces.
 Each piece was individually attached to a wire, so that when struck against the window and cracked, each fragment could be pulled out one by one.

-On an episode of Conan, dated February 4th, 2013; William H. Macy revealed the last time he auditioned was for the role of Dr. Gediman.
-During the audition with director Jean-Pierre Jeunet, he felt the scene he was playing was so ridiculous, that he said "You know what guys, This is never going to happen." then got up and left the room.
+On the February 14, 2013 episode of Conan, William H. Macy revealed that the last time he'd done an audition was for the role of Dr. Gediman.
+During the audition with director Jean-Pierre Jeunet, he felt the scene he was reading was so ridiculous, he said "You know what guys, This is never going to happen," got up and left the room.

 The first draft of the script included a different climactic fight between Ripley, Call, and the Newborn.
 Originally, after the Betty crash-landed on Earth, Ripley and Call were to battle the Newborn on a snowy mountain, using a "Harvester", a reaper-like farm machine which they had found during the garden chase sequence (which was also cut from the film due to budget limits).

-The character of Dan Hedaya (General Perez) was initially going to die in a decompression scene, with him being sucked through a small hole in a window.
-However, Jean-Pierre Jeunet thought this was a much too spectacular death for such a minor character, so this idea was used for the death of the Newborn.
-Hedaya's eventual death scene (with him being bitten in the back of his head, and observing a piece of his own brain) was not approved by the studio, but was kept in the movie after the response of a test audience proved quite favorable.
+General Perez (Dan Hedaya) was initially scripted to die in a decompression scene, with him being sucked through a small hole in a window.
+However, Jean-Pierre Jeunet thought this was a much too spectacular death for such a minor character, so this idea was instead used for the death of the Newborn.
+Perez's eventual death scene (with him being bitten in the back of his head, and observing a piece of his own brain) was not approved by the studio, but kept in the movie after test audiences responded quite favorably.

 The film ends with the Newborn being sucked out of a tiny hole in the spaceship's hull, an idea that was considered for the first film but abandoned because of budgetary constraints.
-It was also proposed for dispatching a minor character in one of the drafts of Alien³.
+It was also proposed for dispatching a minor character in one of the drafts of Alien³ (1992).